arkivanov/Decompose/docs/router/overview.md

 The `Router` has a state consisting of a currently active component and a back stack, so it can be rendered as any other state.

-`Routers` can be nested, and each component can have more than one `Router`.
+Child components can also have `Routers` (nested navigation), and each component can have more than one `Router`.

 ## Routing example